salimfadhley/jenkinsapi/doc/source/rules_for_contributors.rst

 Python compatibility
 --------------------

-The project currently targets Python 2.6 and Python 2.7.
-Support for Python 3.x will be introduced soon.
-Please do not add any features which will break our supported Python 2.x versions or make it harder for us to migrate to Python 3.x
+The project currently targets Python 2.7, and Python 3.4 to 3.6.
+Please do not add any features which will break our Python 2.7 version or are not Python 2.7 *and* 3+ compatible.

 Test Driven Development
 -----------------------